 Gold can also be acquired by simply buying it with real-life money.
 In all currencies the GamePress team has checked (USD, AUD, GBP, EUR, PLN), the higher cost bundles offer slight savings compared to the cheaper options.

-This means that it is typically best to only buy as much gold as you expect to use at any one time, rather than buying the largest bundles, as the special bundles often offer better deals than gold-only bundles.
+This means that it can be best to only buy as much gold as you expect to use at any one time, rather than buying the largest bundles, as the special bundles often offer better deals than gold-only bundles.

 Is all that gold burning a hole in your pocket?
 Here are some recommendations on what to prioritize your hard-earned gold on: